2022 WNBA Finals: Game 1

 Las Vegas hosted Game One and the Aces used the home court to their advantage in the first quarter to win 25–17.
 However, the Sun came back and dominated the second quarter, winning 21–9.
 The Sun entered halftime with a four-point lead on the road.
 The Aces came roaring out of halftime and won the third quarter 21–15, and held a two-point lead going into the final quarter.
 In a low scoring fourth quarter, Las Vegas prevailed 12–11 and won Game One by three points.
-The Aces had three players score in double figures and were lead by A'ja Wilson.
-Wilson recorded a double-double with twenty four points and eleven rebounds.
-Chelsea Gray scored twenty one points and Jackie Young scored eleven.
-The Sun had four players score in double figures and were lead by Alyssa Thomas.
+The Aces had three players score in double figures and were led by A'ja Wilson.
+Wilson recorded a double-double with twenty-four points and eleven rebounds.
+Chelsea Gray scored twenty-one points and Jackie Young scored eleven.
+The Sun had four players score in double figures and were led by Alyssa Thomas.
 Thomas posted her sixth double-double of the playoffs with nineteen points and eleven rebounds.
-Jonquel Jones scored fifteen points, Brionna Jones added twelve, and Natisha Hiedeman rounded out the double digit scorers with ten.
+Jonquel Jones scored fifteen points, Brionna Jones added twelve, and Natisha Hiedeman rounded out the double-digit scorers with ten.

 Game 2

 The Aces continued their winning ways in quarter one of Game 2 by winning 23–15.
 The Sun stabilized in the second quarter and finished tied at 22 with the Aces.
 That let the Aces take an eight-point lead into halftime.
 The Aces came out strong and won the third quarter 23–17, extending their lead to fourteen points.
 The fourth quarter finished tied at 17, and the Aces won the game comfortably.
 The Aces took a two to zero lead in the series.
 The 0–2 deficit does not bode well for Connecticut as no team that has dropped the first two games of a WNBA playoff series has gone on to win the series.

 The Aces had three players score in double digits, and all scored twenty or more points.
-They were lead by A'ja Wilson who scored twenty six points and had ten rebounds to record her second double-double of the Finals.
+They were led by A'ja Wilson who scored twenty six points and had ten rebounds to record her second double-double of the Finals.
 Chelsea Gray added twenty one points and Kelsey Plum scored twenty points.
-The Sun had four players score in double digits, and were lead by Courtney Williams who scored eighteen points.
+The Sun had four players score in double digits, and were led by Courtney Williams who scored eighteen points.
 Jonquel Jones recorded a double-double with sixteen points and eleven rebounds.
 Alyssa Thomas scored thirteen points and Brionna Jones added twelve points from the bench.